CentreForDigitalHumanities/edpop-explorer/README.md

 ## Install

-To install locally, type (inside or outside a virtual environment):
+`edpop-explorer` can easily be installed from PyPI:

-    # pip install .
+    # pip install edpop-explorer

 The tool can then be run using the `edpopx` command.
 (On Windows it may be that the `edpopx` command does not become available on the path.
 In that case you can also run it using the command `python -m edpop_explorer`.)

-For development purposes it may be better to use the `--editable` option:
+For development purposes, clone the repository and use the ``--editable``
+option:

     # pip install --editable .